 Reading more:

-Condition-Based Maintenance (CBM): CBM focuses on monitoring the actual condition of equipment using sensors, measurements, and other diagnostic techniques.
-By continuously monitoring key parameters, such as temperature, vibration, or fluid levels, organizations can detect early signs of deterioration or impending failures.
-CBM allows for maintenance activities to be performed only when necessary, optimizing maintenance schedules and reducing costs.
+2. Condition-Based Maintenance (CBM): CBM focuses on monitoring the actual condition of equipment using sensors, measurements, and other diagnostic techniques.
+By continuously monitoring key parameters, organizations can detect early signs of deterioration or impending failures.
+Typical devices include vibration sensors, temperature sensors, and fluid level sensors.
+CBM allows maintenance activities to be performed only when necessary, optimizing schedules and reducing costs.

-Reliability-Centered Maintenance (RCM): RCM takes a systematic approach to determine the most effective maintenance strategies for each component or system.
+3. Reliability-Centered Maintenance (RCM): RCM takes a systematic approach to determine the most effective maintenance strategies for each component or system.
 It considers factors such as criticality, consequences of failure, maintenance costs, and safety implications.
-RCM aims to provide the highest level of reliability at the lowest possible cost by tailoring maintenance tasks based on the specific requirements of each asset.
+Many organizations implement RCM with specialized reliability-centered maintenance software to achieve the highest level of reliability at the lowest possible cost.

 The Synergy between Failure Analysis and Preventive Maintenance